 Not only does Pinterest seem to be fickle and fleeting when it comes to growing your Christian blog, but we have all heard stories of people’s accounts getting suspended for no reason at all.
 (Yikes!)

 With all the “Pinterest Drama”, it is definitely tempting to throw in the towel concerning the Pinterest platform–but I strongly urge you to reconsider!
 Pinterest is STILL a powerhouse for growing your Christian blog, and can be a traffic-generating machine.

-I am currently generating over 100K pageviews to my blog each month from Pinterest alone, not including Google traffic and other social media platforms.
 Several months ago I started getting serious about honing my Pinterest SEO strategies, and the results have been incredible.